alphagov/paas-team-manual/docs/architecture_decision_records/ADR019-accessing-user-provided-services.md

 - PaaS team responds with a unique IP allocation eg. 172.16.0.0/24 for tenant to use
 - Tenant creates VPC using that address space
 - Tenant creates AWS security group(s) restricting access from PaaS VPC to expected services
+- Tenant provides PaaS team with their AWS account id and the VPC id.
-- Tenant sends VPC peering request
+- PaaS team sends VPC peering request
 - PaaS team creates new application security group allowing access to the VPC IP allocation
 - PaaS team binds application security group to space(s) belonging to tenants
-- PaaS team accepts VPC peering request
+- Tenant accepts VPC peering request

 Risks/costs: